TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/examples.rst

 G-and-K Model

-We define another user define model below in the form of the g and k model [cite] The code is provided here:
+We define another model below for a simple g and k model [M. A. Haynes et al,  Robustness of ranking and selection rules using generalised g-and-k distributions.
+Journal of Statistical Planning and Inference, 1997.] with four input parameters The code is provided here:

 .. code-block:: python